umesh-21/PhD_group/Experiment_2/Readme.md

 # Results

-* All our training logs and results are inside `dumped` folder.
+* All the training logs and results will get saved in the `dumped` folder.